Spirituality

 In a perfect world, our caregivers, communities, and belief systems would perfectly support us, but because we are unique and the world is imperfect, we have imperfect influences along the way.
 We might feel that the soil we are planted in is keeping us from growing.
 We might have a mixture of healthy and unhealthy roots (practices, beliefs, relationships) developing simultaneously from the very beginning of our lives.
 As we get older, we gain more self-awareness and agency to prune or cultivate the roots that either don’t support us or provide us nutrients.
 Once we recognize there are certain things we cannot change or control, it’s possible to think of how we might cultivate the soil we are in and grow where we have been planted, or perhaps we need a radical transplanting of our roots.

-Let’s start with growing strong within our contexts.
+Let’s start with what we can do to grow strong within our contexts.
+Becoming more aware of who we are, how we spend our time, and who we spend our time with matters.
 With more self-awareness of our roots—our beliefs, relationships, the practices we use to support our growth—and the systems that formed us, we can make conscious choices about developing the roots we have and also enriching the soil in which we grow.
 To take the metaphor of the tree further, we can seriously consider what we are growing toward and what we need to prune away.
 We will see the fruits of these choices in our lives in how we contribute and share our talents, skills, and passions with the world around us.

 Beliefs